 Open the Social Actions section of your account, then click the green Create Action button at the top of the screen.

-Scroll to the bottom of the menu until you see the Sproutlet option.
+At the bottom of the menu you'll see the Sproutlet option.
 Paste in your link and click Create.

 You’ll be dropped into the Sproutlet Editing screen where you can further customize your Sproutlet.
 Once you’re happy, click the green Share button to share your Sproutlet on Facebook.